BioKhoi/BioKhoi.github.io/Aboutme.md

 Until one day we mixed a kind of natural polymer clay with oil colour and it seems to be a perfect combination to mimic the actual texture as well as colour of a Moth orchid (Phalaenopsis) .
 I know we were on the right tracks.
 Then, we kept exploring, experimenting, taking classes, learning from our own mistakes.
 Several months later, we could be able to make a complete orchid clay flower.

-We had our name combined to make nguyenphuong logo and sold our products under that brand.
+We had our name combined to make nguyenphuong logo and sold our products under that brand (you can check out the our best collection [here](/pdf/Clay_album.pdf) ).
 However, We had to close the shop when I had decided to go study abroad.